devtool20000/lighting-dsl/README.md

 * [done] convert arg to string
   * [done] make sure quote is added for both paramters and name
 * support multiple line parse (just replace all \n to white space)
+* [!]
+When return Node, always recursively set the parent correct